nwthomas/system-design/concepts/sql-versus-nosql.md

 ### SCALABILITY

+In most situations, SQL DBs are vertically scalable (increasing horsepower) which is really expensive.
+It's possible to scale a relational DB across multiple servers, but this is challenging and time-consuming.

+In contrast, NoSQL databases are horizontally scalable which means that we could add more servers to our NoSQL DBs infrastructure to handle more traffic.
+Any cheap commodity hardware or cloud instances can host NoSQL databases, so it's a lot more cost-effective than vertical scaling.
+A lot of these NoSQL technologies distribute data across servers automatically.

 ### RELIABILITY OR ACID COMPLIANCY

 ACID stands for _Atomicity, Consistency, Isolation, and Durability_.

+Most relational databases are ACID compliant.
+There's a safe guarantee of performing transactions that there will be data reliability.

+In contrast, most NoSQL solutions sacrifice ACID compliance for performance and scalability.

 ## SQL VERSUS NO-SQL - WHICH ONE TO USE?